 Cardiac sonographers work in hospitals, clinics, private offices, and in industry.
 This career may include evenings, weekends, and time on call.

-The Bachelor of Science in Health Professions (BSHP) Echocardiography program offers an exceptional educational experience by providing high-quality didactic and clinical experiences that prepare students to:
+The Bachelor of Science in Health Professions (BSHP) Echocardiography program at the University of Minnesota Rochester offers an exceptional educational experience by providing high-quality didactic and clinical experiences that prepare students to: